pasenidis/blog/content/posts/boilerctf-web-when.md

 }

 function findFF() {
+    /*
+    we're looping over increasing unix timestamps in seconds, starting from 0 Jan 1970 up to 1e8 (some years later) for each timestamp: we convert it to a string; hash it; check if first two bytes are equal to 255 (0xff in hex) */
     for (let i = 0; i < 1e8; i++) {
         const hash = gamble(i);
         if (hash[0] === 0xff && hash[1] === 0xff) {